Exceptional winemaking starts in the vineyard; discover how on guided hikes or your own.

 The jovial staffers at Gundlach Bundschu winery, which dates to 1858, conduct vineyard-and-cave tours highlighting the sustainable practices used to farm Gundlach Bundschu’s 320 planted acres.
 There’s less walking for guests who board a Pinzgauer Swiss Army transport vehicle for a ride traversing the estate.

 Jordan Vineyard & Winery

 Sublime photo ops at hike through winery’s 1,200-acre estate

 Participants hike in style through the 1,200-acre Healdsburg estate of Jordan Vineyard & Winery.
-These 4-mile “moderately strenuous” guided walks begin at the winery’s ivy-covered château.
-Along the way you’ll stop at the executive chef’s organic garden and see the vineyards (and sometimes the workers tending them) up close.
-The views and photo ops are sublime at the hilltop Jordan Vista Point, where guests taste olive oil made from olives grown on-site.
-Vineyard hikes take place on several weekends in spring and fall.
-Morning walks begin with a Continental breakfast and end with tastings of the current Chardonnay and Cabernet Sauvignon vintages over a picnic.
-For afternoon walks, the winery serves pre-hike snacks.
+The 4-mile “moderately strenuous” guided morning walks begin with a snack at the winery’s ivy-covered château.
+Along the way, you’ll stop at the executive chef’s organic garden and see the vineyards (and sometimes the workers tending them) up close.
+The views and photo ops are sublime at the hilltop Jordan Vista Point.
+After walking back down to the chateau, you’ll taste the current Chardonnay and Cabernet Sauvignon vintages over lunch.
+Vineyard hikes take place a few times each in spring and fall.

 Sonoma County Vineyard Adventures